An interdisciplinary, collaborative approach that builds technical, strategic and leadership skills.

 Human-centered design is at the heart of the program, which brings together design, engineering and business perspectives to create new products and experiences.
 IPD graduates are entrepreneurs, designers, product engineers, product managers, user experience designers and innovation leaders.
 They are changing the world, one product, one service, one business at a time.

-Our product design programs combine the vitality of a start up with the rigor of an Ivy League education. drawing on three renowned schools within the University: The School of Engineering and Applied Science, The Wharton School, and The School of Design.
+Our product design programs combine the vitality of a start up with the rigor of an Ivy League education; drawing on three renowned schools within the University.

 Integrated Product Design offers two degrees, the Master of Integrated Product Design (M:IPD) & the Master of Science in Engineering in Integrated Product Design (MSE:IPD).
 A Certificate in Integrated Product Design is offered for students who are pursuing other graduate degrees at Penn.